 Spanish Primary School Literacy Promoter

 Peace Corps Dominican Republic is the only Peace Corps program focusing on literacy in Spanish.
-According to the World Bank Group and Global Information Technology Reports, the quality of education in the Dominican Republic is consistently ranked as one of the poorest globally.
 Spanish Primary School Literacy Promoters provide critical support to address challenges within the Dominican education system.
 Volunteers work alongside Dominican teachers in Spanish to support childhood literacy in the native language of the Dominican Republic.
-By strengthening childhood literacy programs, Volunteers and their counterparts collaborate to decrease the number of children who are over-age for their grade, repeat grades, or who drop out of school.
-The work of Volunteers and counterparts helps to lay a foundation for lifelong learning and supports communities’ development opportunities through access to quality education, effective reading and writing skills.
+By strengthening childhood literacy programs, Volunteers and their counterparts collaborate in an effort to decrease the number of children who are over-age for their grade, repeat grades, or who drop out of school.
+The work of Volunteers helps to lay a foundation for lifelong learning and supports communities’ development opportunities through access to quality education, effective reading and writing skills.

 Volunteers will work in communities with a high need for literacy promotion, who have also expressed interest in collaborating on this initiative.
-Volunteers will support the Ministry of Education in achieving its goal of having students reading and writing well by third grade.
+Volunteers will support the Ministry of Education in achieving its goal of increasing students’ reading and writing skills by the third grade.

 COVID-19 Volunteer Activities